TheLucasSchwarz/polcom-twitter-nlp/README.md

 ```
 <img src="./img/fig3.svg" alt="fig3" width="600"/>

-## Examples of current code for Part 1 of the Project:
+## Examples of current Python Code for Part 1 of the Project:

-> [!IMPORTANT]
-> Please note that this code is still under construction.
-If there are any bugs, missing code or you have any questions, please feel free to contact me.
-I am happy to provide further information or insights.

 ### Preparing the Tweets for the Model